“SERVICES & PRICES” (Abbreviated List with Pricing)

 SERVICES & PRICES (detailed explanation)

--This $120 charge has some free items in it such as (1) I oil all the Upper Bearing Points and Felts (within reason) to prevent bonding (2) I check and adjust the Damper Pedals (within reason) and (3) I check and tighten (if needed) your piano bench legs (again within reason).
+-This $130 charge has some free items in it such as (1) I oil all the Upper Bearing Points and Felts (within reason) to prevent bonding (2) I check and adjust the Damper Pedals (within reason) (3) I check and tighten (if needed) your piano bench legs and music stand (again within reason) (4) I do a major pitch raise (if needed) which means that when the strings are so low that to prevent string breakage I raise the pitch up to par before fine tuning.
+This is a lot of extra work but necessary.

 -Piano tuning is the process of adjusting the sound intervals we hear as “in tune.”
 I tune the A above middle C to 440 Hz.(cycles per second).
 This is referred to as “concert pitch” or “standard pitch”.
 If I need to deviate from this standard, I will explain.
 I tune with the aid of a computer program designed specifically for pianos.
 I believe the computer to be an advantageous tool.
 I also use an app on my cell phone, and my ears but mainly I use the computer program.